 On the other hand, unfavorable positions like UTG and SB should be avoided as much as possible.
 Only play your premium hands from these seats, and don’t allow yourself to get dragged into pots you have no business being in.

-It won’t be easy to realize your equity or win the maximum when you do make a big hand out of position, so your best course of action is to keep tight in these spots and wait for better situations.
+When you do make a big hand out of position, it won’t be easy to realize your equity or win the maximum, so your best course of action is to keep tight in these spots and wait for better situations.

 Look for opportunities to play in-position and avoid tough out-of-position spots.